 When a muscle is damaged, your immune system sends to the damaged tissue large amounts of the same cells (lymphocytes) and chemicals (cytokines) that are used to kill germs when you have an infection.
 This causes inflammation, characterized by soreness (pain), increased blood flow to the injured fibers (redness), and increased flow of fluid into the damaged area (swelling).
 The immune cells release tissue growth factors to heal the damaged muscle fibers, and you should allow the muscle soreness to decrease or disappear before exercising intensely again.
-Muscle fibers become larger and increase in number by splitting to form new fibers.
 If you do not wait until the soreness goes away before exercising intensely again, the fibers can be torn, the muscles weaken and you can become injured.

 How to Start Your Resistance Training Program

 If you are not already doing strength training, check with your doctor to make sure you do not have any condition that may be harmed by exercise.
-Then read my article on Resistance Exercise You Can Do at Home, or — after you get vaccinated and your community has returned to normal — find a gym that practices sanitizing of equipment, social distancing, wearing masks and good air circulation.
+Then read my article on Resistance Exercise You Can Do at Home, or — after you get vaccinated and your community is returning to normal — find a gym that practices sanitizing of equipment, social distancing, wearing masks and good air circulation.
 On each exercise, pick the resistance that you can comfortably move 10 times in a row, without straining or hurting your muscles.
 End the workout immediately if you feel pain that does not go away as soon as you stop the movement.

 If your muscles still feel sore 48 hours after your first workout, wait until the soreness is gone before you try again.
 As you become stronger and the resistance feels very easy for you, try to lift 15 times in a row, then perhaps 20 times.
 Only when you can lift that weight at least 20 times in a row, and not feel sore the next morning, should you try to increase the resistance level.